La Fouine: Personal life

 Born in Trappes in a family of seven children to Moroccan parents from Casablanca, Laouni grew outside Paris in the Yvelines.
-His mother was so poor, they had to frequent the Restaurants du Cœur charity eateries.
 He is the penultimate of his six brothers and sisters, Hakim (aka the rapper Canardo), Kamel, Illham, Samira, Naima and Adil.
 La Fouine talked about this in "Je regarde là-haut".

 He left school at the age of fifteen to devote himself to rap and took his first music lessons.
 La Fouine, who was called "Forcené" was an active member of the collective "GSP".
 It was part of the short-lived group "FORS" with DJ RV (Hervé), Le Griffon (Tarek Medimegh) And LaylaD (Layla Melloni Forcé), created mainly to participate at 2 R puissance ART in La Verrière, where he won the second prize.

-In 1998, La Fouine was imprisoned.
-Since then, Laouni married, then divorced after becoming the father of a little girl, born in 2002, named Fatima, named after La Fouine's mother.
-His mother's death in 2005 inspired his song "Je regarde là-haut" He also experienced dark periods in foster homes and prisons.
+La Fouine endured challenging times while in foster homes and prisons.
 "I was only fifteen when I was expelled from school and placed in foster homes.
 I became an insomniac for most of the time.
 But it did not take me to sleep with me, if the cops were looking for me directly.
 I slept with people in cars, premises, etc..
 It was misery", he said to the magazine Planète Rap.